-- vms, hdds, dvds and floppies all give you information about virtual machines and virtual disk images currently registered in VirtualBox, including all their settings, the unique identifiers (UUIDs) associated with them by VirtualBox and all files associated with them. - ostypes lists all guest operating systems presently known to VirtualBox, along with the identifiers used to refer to them with the modifyvm command. - hostdvds, hostfloppies and hostifs, respectively, list DVD, floppy and host networking interfaces on the host, along with the name used to access them from within VirtualBox. - hostusb supplies information about USB devices attached to the host, notably information useful for constructing USB filters and whether they are currently in use by the host. - usbfilters lists all global USB filters registered with VirtualBox that is, filters for devices which are accessible to all virtual machines - and displays the filter parameters. - systemproperties displays some global VirtualBox settings, such as minimum and maximum guest RAM and virtual hard disk size, folder settings and the current authentication library in use.
+- runningvms lists all currently running virtual machines by their unique identifiers (UUIDs). - vms, hdds, dvds and floppies all give you information about virtual machines and virtual disk images currently registered in VirtualBox, including all their settings, the unique identifiers (UUIDs) associated with them by VirtualBox and all files associated with them. - ostypes lists all guest operating systems presently known to VirtualBox, along with the identifiers used to refer to them with the modifyvm command. - hostdvds, hostfloppies and hostifs, respectively, list DVD, floppy and host networking interfaces on the host, along with the name used to access them from within VirtualBox.

+- hostusb supplies information about USB devices attached to the host, notably information useful for constructing USB filters and whether they are currently in use by the host. - usbfilters lists all global USB filters registered with VirtualBox that is, filters for devices which are accessible to all virtual machines - and displays the filter parameters. - systemproperties displays some global VirtualBox settings, such as minimum and maximum guest RAM and virtual hard disk size, folder settings and the current authentication library in use. - hddbackends lists all known hdd backends of VirtualBox.
+Beside the name of the backend itself, descriptions about the capabilities, configuration and other useful informations are displayed.